LeonDeSilva/persistent-cache/README.md

 | **Modifier and Type** | **Method and Description** |
 |-----------------------|----------------------------|
 | **V** | **load** ( **K** key)Method to load cache. |

+This library can be used whenever a caching mechanism is needed with state saving.
+The library was built according to a research and development done for a production running application of a Recommendation Generation Engine.
+This has simplified the persistent cache generation and is built with important features packed into one single library.